Matssim/Live_Project-Appbuilder9000/README.md

 ## External database API
 Jump to: [Page Top](#live-project---appbuilder9000) | [Basic app, model and CRUD pages](#basic-app,-model-and-crud-pages) | [Displaying web scraped data](#displaying-web-scraped-data)

 In addition to the database that the user can contribute to, I plugged in an API from the Open Brewery Database for the user to cross-reference against.
 This database is periodically updated with information from the Brewers Association’s database.
-For the basic view, I used a URL for the API that filters for breweries located in Portland, Oregon, to create a more lightweight JSON response and keep the load time relatively quick.
+For the <a href="https://github.com/Matssim/Live_Project-Appbuilder9000/blob/main/AppBuilder9000/AppBuilder9000/PortlandBreweries/templates/PortlandBreweries/OpenBreweryDB.html">basic view</a>, I used a URL for the API that filters for breweries located in Portland, Oregon, to create a more lightweight JSON response and keep the load time relatively quick.
 The JSON response is then parsed and each object is instantiated and rendered to the template.

     def OpenBreweryDB(request):
         response = requests.get("https://api.openbrewerydb.org/v1/breweries?by_state=oregon&by_city=portland")